 The humble fruit is full of healthy fats that are good for your body.
 This type of fat will help you feel full and satisfied.
 It does this by sending your brain a message to turn your appetite to the off switch.

 By feeding your body a healthy fat, it is more likely to release stored fat from your body.
-Or bodies often hold onto fat during times of stress, having avocado on stressful days will likely reverse that occurrence and help you maintain a healthy weight.
+Or bodies often hold onto fat during times of stress, having avocado on stressful days will likely reverse that occurrence, lose weight faster, and help you maintain a healthy weight.